 Your role with the company makes a huge difference in what happens when you are working and involved in a car accident.

 If you are an employee for the company, whether you personally are at fault can depend on the situation.
-For example, if you rear-ended a vehicle in front of you because you were texting on your phone and distracted, then the accident in the work-issued vehicle is your fault.
+For example, you rear-ended a vehicle in front of you because you were texting on your phone and distracted.
+The accident in the work-issued vehicle is your fault.
 However, if you rear-ended a vehicle in front of you because of a mechanical failure due to an inadequately maintained vehicle, then your employer may be liable.
-Employers are responsible for making sure that work-issued vehicles are safe to drive, but employees are responsible for their own driving.
+Employers are responsible for making sure that work-issued vehicles are safe to drive.
+Nonetheless the employees are responsible for their own driving.

-By contrast, if you are an independent contractor (most commonly someone who may be working a gig-type job, such as a Lyft, DoorDash, or Uber/UberEats driver), then the employer is most likely not liable in any situation.
-There are exceptions to this rule, which is why it is important to consult with an attorney if you are an independent contractor and were recently involved in a car accident while on the job.
+By contrast, if you are an independent contractor then the employer is most likely not liable in any situation.
+Independent contractors are commonly someone who may be working a gig-type job, such as a Lyft, DoorDash, or Uber/UberEats driver.
+There are exceptions to this rule.
+Which is why it is important to consult with an attorney if you are an independent contractor and were recently involved in a car accident while on the job.

 Whose Vehicle Is It?

-If you cause a wreck in your personal vehicle but are working on completing a work-related task, even though you are still liable for the damages, your employer may also be liable.
-Work-related tasks can look like a variety of different actions, from taking deposit slips to the bank, to picking up lunch or coffee for an office event, or otherwise running errands for the business.
+Say you cause a wreck in your personal vehicle but are working on completing a work-related task.
+Even though you are still liable for the damages, your employer may also be liable.
+Work-related tasks can look like a variety of different actions.
+Tasks like taking deposit slips to the bank, to picking up lunch or coffee for an office event, or running errands for the business.

 Generally, an employer’s liability will kick in above the employee’s personal insurance limit.
 What does that look like?
-Imagine an employee is driving their personal vehicle to the bank for a work-related errand, but crashes into another vehicle and badly injures the other driver.
-If the employee is uninsured or has very limited insurance coverage, then the other driver can sue the employer.
+Imagine a scenario where an employee is driving their personal vehicle to the bank for a work-related errand.
+All of a sudden they hit another vehicle and badly injures the other driver.
+If the employee is uninsured then the other driver can sue the employer.
 Similarly, if the employee doesn’t have enough coverage they other driver can come after the employer.